krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 ## Systems of Presences

-In this section, we move from individual presence density functions to systems of signals—each representing the presence behavior of many elements across many boundaries within a domain.
+In this section, we move from individual presence density functions to systems of signals—each capturing the presence behavior of multiple elements across multiple boundaries within a domain.

+A core aspect of the Presence Calculus is its treatment of fine-grained signals: each domain element is associated with its own presence density function, reflecting its path-dependent trajectory through one or more boundaries in the system.

-A key aspect of the Presence Calculus is that it represents fine-grained signals corresponding to individual elements.
-We study how the presence masses of these signals interact over time to produce observable _cumulative_ effects.
+We study how the presence masses of these signals interact over time to produce _cumulative_ effects—observable outcomes that carry semantic meaning in the domain.

-A signal describes the continuous behavior of a specific domain element within a boundary over time.
-The calculus emphasizes that each of these signals traces a distinct path through time, and seeks to derive insights from their _interactions_ over a shared interval.
+Each signal represents the *continuous* presence behavior of a specific element within a boundary over time.
+The calculus emphasizes that each signal traces a distinct trajectory, and seeks to explain how their interactions over shared intervals shape system-level behavior.

 ![A System of Presences](../assets/pandoc/pdf_examples.png){#fig:pdf-examples}